sebdemanche/cgi-lab/autonomous-data-warehouse.md

     ![](images/ADW_012.PNG " ")

 9. We will now download a text file from OCI Object storage.
-This file has PL/SQL commands that will be used to upload data into ADW and retrieve it.
+This file contains PL/SQL commands that will be used to upload data into ADW and retrieve it.
 Open a new browser tab and copy/paste or Enter URL;

     **https://objectstorage.us-ashburn-1.oraclecloud.com/n/us_training/b/Lab-images/o/ADW-File.txt**